wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_priv_debugGetStateRoot.md

 ---
-title: eth:priv_debugGetStateRoot \[WebSocket\] {disallowed}
+title: priv_debugGetStateRoot  {disallowed} - Ethereum
-description: Returns the state root of the specified privacy group at the specifiedblock.
+description: Example code for the priv_debugGetStateRoot  {disallowed} ws method. Сomplete guide on how to use priv_debugGetStateRoot  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters